KSP-KOS/KOS/doc/source/addons/RemoteTech.rst

     True if RT is installed and RT integration enabled.

-.. method:: RTAddon:GETDELAY(vessel)
+.. method:: RTAddon:DELAY(vessel)

     :parameter vessel: :struct:`Vessel`
     :return: (double) seconds

     Returns shortest possible delay for `vessel` (Will be less than KSC delay if you have a local command post).

-.. method:: RTAddon:GETKSCDELAY(vessel)
+.. method:: RTAddon:KSCDELAY(vessel)

     :parameter vessel: :struct:`Vessel`
     :return: (double) seconds